 Michigan Criminal Defense Attorney – Fighting to Reverse Criminal Convictions

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in all areas of criminal defense in both state and federal courts.
-If you, or a family member, were wrongfully convicted and you would like a lawyer to try and have the conviction set aside or reversed, it is important that you have the best possible legal assistance.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in all areas of criminal defense in state and federal courts.
+If you, or a family member, were wrongfully convicted and you would like a lawyer to try and have the conviction set aside or reversed, it is crucial that you have the best possible legal assistance.
 Regardless of your issue, if you call our firm, we will take the time to talk with you, answer your questions, and address your concerns.
 We have a team of lawyers who collaborate on every case and work together to provide the best possible defense for every client.